What challenge(s) do our clients face?

 - Financial simulation of commercial aspects

 - Exit strategy

-- Financial simulation of commercial due diligence impacts on thesis
+- Financial simulation of commercial due diligence impacts on the thesis

-In order to execute a realistic commercial due diligence, we modelled an expansion plan together with industry experts.
+In order to execute realistic commercial due diligence, we modeled an expansion plan together with industry experts.
 It considered the market’s dynamics and the company’s own constraints, such as its dependency on external elements (supply and demand) and internal capacity to grow.

 This assessment was deepened by evaluating the target’s competences through fields visits and using Integration’s proprietary database and scoring criteria.
 This provided a fair comparison of capabilities and opportunities to generate differentiated value against a large sample of competitors in the same industry.